 This year’s MUG will offer smaller breakout classes depending on MACE interest areas and skill levels such that attendees can customize their curriculum.
 More to follow as we build out a detailed schedule.

 To get the most out of the MUG, please bring a laptop.
-BIS will provide software keys during the MUG, so no need to bring any hardware keys you might have.
+BSI will provide software keys during the MUG, so no need to bring any hardware keys you might have.
 Prior to the MUG, BSI will send out links to download and install the latest software and instructions to get you up and running ahead of the MUG.
-If you require more information to gain approval from your IT support to install MACE and related software, please contact us at [email protected].
+If you require more information to gain approval from your IT support to install MACE and related software, please contact us at email@example.com.

 MACE showcasing the ability to represent a complex ground and air environment within an Integrated Air Defense System (IADS)